jzuern/sph-fluidsim-fortran/README.md

 ## Visualization

 [Gnuplotfortran](http://gnuplotfortran.sourceforge.net/) for on-line visualization of the particle cloud for debugging and quick observation purposes.
+This library is rather buggy and relies on kernel ICP and fortranposix (implementation of POSIX functions in Fortran 90 & 95).
+It is only intened for on-line quick glances at the ongoing simulation to see if something is going wrong.

-If you wish to visualize to data that has been written to file during the simulation, you may use the provided bash script `plot_data3d.sh` to plot the particle data contained in those files.
+If, you wish to visualize to data that has been written to file during the simulation, once the simulation has terminated, you may use the provided bash script `plot_data3d.sh` to plot the particle data contained in those files.

 ## Simulation parameters